paralus/website/blog/2023-06-14-paralus-at-platformcon-2023/index.md

 With over 150 speakers and 20,000 attendees [PlatformCon 2023](https://platformcon.com/), the virtual conference created by and for platform engineers was a hub of activity and excitement for tech enthusiasts and industry professionals alike.
 Team Paralus was also a part of such a vibrant community for the second edition of PlatformCon.

-This event brought together a global community of techies, developers, and platform engineers enthusiasts to share the latest advancements and trends in the field of platform engineering.
+This event brought together a global community of techies, developers, and platform engineers to share the latest advancements and trends in the field of platform engineering.

 The event also featured a diverse range of talks, covering topics ranging from platform-culture, platform-blueprint, platform-impact to platform-stories.
 While it was impossible to attend all of them, we have been revisiting some of the talks that were shared on [Platform Engineering YouTube Channel](https://www.youtube.com/@PlatformEngineering).